Free Consultation

 Under floor heating systems (UFHS):

-Similar to above there is very little cost and it will ease the installation of your stairs or gallery railing greatly if UFHS are kept back from fixing points e.g. 300 mm (12 inches) back from the edge of a gallery area and top step fixing points.
-Also, a void area of approx one metre wide and slightly wider than your step should be left under your first step – this will allow the stairs to be secured to the floor.
+It will ease the installation of your stairs or gallery railing greatly if under floor heating systems are kept back from fixing points e.g. 300 mm (12 inches) back from the edge of a gallery area and top step fixing points.
+Also, a void area of approx 1 metre wide and slightly wider than your step should be left under your first step - this will allow the stairs to be secured to the floor.

 Fixing Details: